-Spotlight on research: A new dawn for polar bear geneticsBy National University of Ireland Maynooth Jun 25, 2014 5:00AM UTC
+Spotlight on research: A new dawn for polar bear geneticsBy Maynooth University Jun 25, 2014 5:00AM UTC

 The polar bear: from children’s books to grim tales of climate change, it is a species that captures the hearts and imaginations of humans.
 But where did these white, hardy bears come from?
 And how do they live on an extreme diet in an extreme environment?